MapsPeople/docs/collections/_web/v4/guides/display_rules_intro.md

 You control the default appearance of types and POIs through the MapsIndoors CMS.
 The Display Rules enable you to change the default appearance dynamically at runtime.

-It's possible to control different aspects of the appearances like at what zoom levels labels and icons should be visible.
+It's possible to control different aspects of the appearance.
+For example at what zoom levels labels and icons should be visible.

 A Display Rule could looks like this: